Daniel Isenberg

 Daniel accepts instructions (both led and unled) in all areas of commercial dispute resolution and business protection matters.
 He has particular experience in claims relating to breach of directors’/fiduciary duties and boardroom disputes.

-- Stobart Group Ltd v Tinkler [2019] EWHC 258 (Comm), concerning an executive director’s breach of his fiduciary and contractual duties; as well as the subsequent claim by the Defendant, seeking to set aside the original judgment for fraud.
+- Stobart Group Ltd v Tinkler [2019] EWHC 258 (Comm), concerning an executive director’s breach of his fiduciary and contractual duties.

 - Abramovich v Hoffmann (ChD), a high-profile claim for breaches of fiduciary and contractual duties, and for restitution of tax liability paid to HMRC.